Description

 In the 3 Year Curriculum the child learned to write her name in all capital letters using 3” letters.
 In the Basic 4 Year Curriculum, the child learns how to write on 1” lined paper her first and last name using the correct combination of capital and lowercase letters.
 To begin the process, review the formation of each letter in her first name using tactile letters.
 Lay the tactile letters in order so the child begins to think of the letters as a "word" instead of individual letters.
 If letters are doubled, you may need to make extra tactile letters.

 Fine motor skills are activities that improve one’s ability to write and manipulate small objects.
 Gross motor skills involve large muscle movement (e.g. running, jumping, hopping etc.).
 These skills are important for pencil control, balance, and coordination.
 Each Lesson Plan includes an activity to improve the child’s fine and gross-motor skills.
-Also, refrain from using markers or pens in activities as they do not strengthen fine and gross muscles as much as crayons, painting, and pencils.
+Also, refrain from using markers or pens in activities as they do not strengthen fine and gross motor skills as much as crayons and pencils.
+Be sure to look over the 4 Year Development Guide so that you are familiar with developmental milestones for your child's age.

 pencil Periodically throughout the curriculum, the child will be instructed to draw his family.
 This can be a daunted task for some children.
 Begin by demonstrating how to draw a person.
 Use simple shapes for parts and explain what you are doing as you draw.
 Let your child assist in the process.
 Later in the week, give your child a chance to try it himself.
 For more ideas read, "Teaching Your Child How to Draw a Person."